Press photographer arrested at protest over chokehold death

 NEW YORK (AP) — A working photojournalist was among about a dozen people arrested at a protest over last week’s chokehold death of New York City subway rider Jordan Neely.

-Stepanie Keith said Tuesday she was charged with disorderly conduct after her arrest at the protest a day earlier outside a Manhattan subway station.
+Stephanie Keith was arrested Monday at the protest outside a Manhattan subway station and charged with disorderly conduct.

 Video posted on Twitter shows Chief of Patrol John Chell, one of the highest-ranking members of the NYPD, shouting “Lock her up” as he hands Keith over to two community affairs officers to be handcuffed.